vonbueren/CarexNardus2021/README.md

 # CarexNardus2021
-For reproducibility, all material used in the present study are available here.
+For reproducibility, all material (data, R code) used in the present study are available here.
+Data documentation at https://vonbueren.github.io/CarexNardus2021-documentation/.